005HOTS, 2019, stereo

 Greatest Hots assembles songs, instrumentals, soundscapes, ambient compositions, cynicism, satire, and raw emotions from a love-sick chickenshit.

 Originally released in 1987, Greatest Hits blended musical styles – including sheer noise – into an hour-long album.
-Angrinose thought that he was making psychedelic punk rock but was later branded as an electoacoustician.
-The album charts a progression from desire through frustration onward to acceptance.
+Angrinose thought that he was making psychedelic punk rock but was later branded as an electo-acoustician.
+The album charts a progression from strong desire through deep frustration onward to tentative acceptance.

 Nancy Sinatra’s Boots 92